Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Introduction

 \subsection{Related Work}

-\xhdr{Pacing in Ad auctions.} Budget-pacing is a popular approach for repeated bidding under budget, both in practice and in theory \citep{balseiro2021budget}. \citet{BalseiroGur19} attain convergence guarantees in repeated second-price auctions, under strong convexity-like assumptions. \citet{DBLP:conf/www/BorgsCIJEM07} attain a similar result for first-price auctions, without convexity assumptions (via a different algorithm).
-Our emphasis on welfare guarantees \emph{without requiring convergence} appears novel, and possibly necessary given the aforementioned $\mathsf{PPAD}$-hardness result \citep{DBLP:conf/sigecom/ChenKK21}.
+\xhdr{Pacing in Ad auctions.} Budget-pacing is a popular approach for repeated bidding under budget {constraints}, both in practice and in theory \citep{balseiro2021budget}. \citet{BalseiroGur19} attain convergence guarantees in repeated second-price auctions, under strong convexity-like assumptions. \citet{Borgs-www07} attain a similar result for first-price auctions, without convexity assumptions (via a different algorithm).
+Our emphasis on welfare guarantees \emph{without requiring convergence} appears novel, and possibly necessary given the aforementioned $\mathsf{PPAD}$-hardness result \citep{Chen-ec21}.

-\citet{BalseiroGur19} establish individual regret guarantees for repeated second-price auctions, for both stochastic and adversarial environments, under various convexity assumptions. \citet{Balseiro-BestOfMany-Opre} extend similar guarantees to repeated \emph{truthful} auctions, without convexity assumptions.
-In particular, both papers obtain regret-optimal guarantees for the stochastic environment. \citet{Balseiro-BestOfMany-Opre} obtain bounds on dynamic regret for an adversarial environment that does not deviate too much from a stochastic one.
-Our individual guarantee is different from theirs in several respects: (i) it applies to a much wider family of auctions, (ii) the problem instance can deviate arbitrarily far from any fixed stochastic instance, but (iii) the benchmark is the perfect pacing sequence rather than the best outcome in hindsight.
+\citet{BalseiroGur19} establish individual guarantees {for utility-maximization in} for repeated second-price auctions: $\sqrt{T}$ regret rates for the stochastic environment and approximation guarantee for the adversarial environment, under various convexity assumptions. \citet{Balseiro-BestOfMany-Opre} extend similar guarantees to repeated \emph{truthful} auctions, without convexity assumptions.
+They also obtain regret bounds for several (specific types of) non-stationary stochastic environments.
+Our individual guarantee is different from theirs in several respects: (i) it applies to a much wider family of auctions, (ii) it applies to the adversarial environment, but (iii) the benchmark is the perfect pacing sequence rather than the best outcome in hindsight.

-Our individual regret guarantees hold under a bandit feedback model, where the agent learns only the allocation and payment obtained by their chosen bid.
-We are not aware of any published individual regret guarantees for \emph{non-truthful auctions}, even in the stochastic environment and even under the more relaxed full-feedback model.